Contacts

 7. An authorization to enter Malaysia from the authorities.

 A Malaysian study visa is usually multiple-entry and is generally issued for a duration of 3-12 months.
-The process may seem tedious, but obtaining an Educational visa to Malaysia is a significant step towards realizing your academic goals.
+The process may seem a little difficult, but obtaining an Educational visa to Malaysia is a significant step towards realizing your academic goals.

 For workers and specialists